 What are the Different Types of Threats on your Linux Systems?

-Most software security updates provided by Linux distributors will quickly solve the programming defects, including vulnerabilities.
+Most software security updates provided by Linux distributors will quickly solve programming defects, including vulnerabilities.
 In case of weak configuration, Linux patches notify the respective software with the logical steps that explain how it should execute.
 It enhances the security of both operating systems and devices.
 Despite adopting careful security measures, vulnerabilities appear in a large, complex Linux computing environment.
-Therefore, it is essential to understand the impact of vulnerabilities and different threats on a Linux distributed network.
-Some of them are:
+Therefore, it is essential to understand the impact of vulnerabilities and different threats on a Linux-distributed network by using Linux Vulnerability Management Tool.

 Exploits due to Unpatched Vulnerabilities: